-There is no shipping directly to the venue, so we have contracted a drayage company to all you to ship items for the event.
+There is no shipping directly to the venue, so we have contracted a drayage company for the event.

 Sponsors are responsible for any charges from using this third party vendor.
-Please read their instructions carefully to make sure there are no issues.
+Please follow their instructions carefully to make sure there are no issues.

 For outbound shipping only, there is a FedEx Office location across the street from the venue.
 Unlike some FedEx locations, this location does not offer a hold for pickup service so you should not send any incoming shipments there.

 Gold sponsors will be able to choose the location in the venue of your sponsor table.
-Once we have finalized the layout (probably in early March) we will send out emails to sponsors in batches of 5 per day in the order the sponsorship was paid for.
+Once we have finalized the layout in the first week of July we will send out emails to sponsors in batches of 5 per day in the order the sponsorship was paid for.
 The email will contain a link to a page where you can choose your sponsor table.
 It’s very important that you choose your table as soon as you receive this email for the best choice.